Protect yourself and your business

 When I think back over all of the things I’ve learned in my career(s) so far, I am shocked by what I didn’t know.

-For three years before the the pandemic, I had the pleasure of presenting to Georgia State University’s Event Planning class as a guest lecturer.
+For three years leading up to the pandemic, I had the pleasure of presenting to Georgia State University’s Event Planning class as a guest lecturer.
 In my presentations, I covered an overview of practical advice for beginning event planners on a wide variety of issues involving entertainment.
 Some of the topics were insurance, safety, signage, communication, and contracts.

 I loved teaching this class, but what resonated most with me was seeing how many simple, practical, and actionable elements of event planning are frequently overseen by inexperienced planners.
 Not only do planners sometimes neglect these important safeguards, but so do venues, not-for-profits, associations, and yes, even your Aunt Sally!